Marketing 101 for Early-Stage Founders

 I’ve joined multiple tech start-ups at the above-described stage and they tend to have many things in common.
 Most will have fixated solely on developing their ‘product’ and paid less attention to marketing and sales.
 This is normal as everything must come in order, but the danger here is to detach focus on revenue and marketability at such a crucial stage in a company’s existence.
 If we don’t build-in marketing and sales into the roots of our thinking when we are developing a product we run the risk of being driven by vanity or other forces that distract from revenue.

-This is particularly true of SAAS platforms.
+This is particularly true of SaaS platforms.
 The platform model so easily lures you in with adding more features and making things pretty.
 It can offer such easy distractions from revenue that many companies will fall into the trap of focusing too much time (i.e. money) on that area of the business.

 Table of Contents